Alex141/ClipboardSqlFormatter/README.md

 # Features

-* If you need to copy sql without any modifications, right click on application tray icon and uncheck item 'Is enabled'
+* If you need to copy sql without any modifications, right click on application tray icon and uncheck item **'Is enabled'**
+* For exit from application right click on application tray icon and choose item **'Close'**
-* Move mouse to application tray icon and you will see current state of application - is is enabled of disabled.
+* Move mouse to application tray icon and you will see current state of application - is is enabled or disabled.

 # Dependencies